English Wesleyan Mission: Mission to Tonga

+In October 1827 the Methodist Committee decided that Reverend Nathaniel Turner, then in Sydney, should be sent to Tonga, to relieve the resident minister who was very ill.
+As the previous missionaries had encountered a lot of trouble in Hihifo, Nathaniel decided to form the new station on another island in the Tonga group - Nukuʻalofa.
+The local chief was content, and gave them two local houses until they could build a permanent station.
+Turner set to learn the language, which was helped by his knowledge of Māori, and after a few weeks was able to preach a simple sermon, and write a Tongan hymn.
+By the end of the year Nathaniel had prepared an alphabet for the Tongan language, and had a first school book printed in Sydney for the missionaries to use in a school that was set up in March 1828.
+Numbers at the school rapidly increased, so they used the brighter pupils to teach the youngsters, and books were copied out in longhand.
+By the end of 1830 there were a thousand attending, and many other Tongans converted to Methodism.

 Mission to China

 The Wesleyan Missionary Society sent out Revs.
 W. R. Beach and J. Cox to Guangzhou in 1852.
 It afterwards established itself in Hankow, and had its principal stations in that city and others of the province of Hupeh.
-Lay agency, under the direction of Rev. David Hill, was a prominent feature in the Mission at Hankow, and this Society was also trying the experiment of giving to some of its missionaries a medical training, that they might combine preaching and healing gifts in their labors.
+Lay agency, under the direction of Rev. David Hill, was a prominent feature in the Mission at Hankow, and this society was also trying the experiment of giving to some of its missionaries a medical training, that they might combine preaching and healing gifts in their labors.
 Reverend Doctors Charles Wenyon and Roderick McDonald were chief among these medical missionaries in taking up this call.
 In 1884 it resolved to open a college or high school in connection with their Central Mission, and the Rev. W. T. A. Barber, M.A., was appointed principal, and arrived at Hankow early in 1885.
 The object of the institution was to provide a liberal Western education for the sons of official and other wealthy Chinese.
 Attempts to purchase land for the erection of a suitable building were unsuccessful, but in 1887 a large house was rented in the main street of Wuchang, and the work begun.
-A ladies auxiliary society also sent out female workers.
-In 1890 there were twenty-five missionaries at work, with six lady agents, two ordained native pastors, thirty-three unordained native helpers, and nine hundred and seventy-five communicants.
+A ladies' auxiliary society also sent out female workers.
+In 1890 there were 25 missionaries at work, with six lady agents, two ordained native pastors, 33 unordained native helpers, and 975 communicants.